-The Company owns, or has exclusive license on, intellectual property emanating from the three research programs listed above.
-Continuing research work is being conducted at the Universities of Calgary, Alberta and Colorado.
-Both of the Canadian universities became shareholders of the Company upon formation of Arch Biopartners Inc. on May 7, 2010.
+The Company owns, or has exclusive licence on intellectual property emanating from these programs listed above.
+Continuing product development is ongoing at various third party facilities.
+Both the University of Calgary and the University of Alberta became shareholders of the Company upon formation of Arch Biopartners Inc. on May 7, 2010.

-The current balance sheet of the Company does not show a build up of material assets such as buildings and equipment, as any facilities used for continuing research have been owned by the universities.
+The current balance sheet of the Company does not show a build up of material assets such as buildings and equipment, as any facilities used for continuing research have been owned by third parties.
 The company has not accumulated any material liabilities to date as a result of its research activities.
-In the future, scientific research may also be conducted in private labs.
 The corporate headquarters are located in Toronto, Ontario.